replicatedhq/replicated-docs/docs/enterprise/delete-admin-console.md

    ```
    Replace `NAMESPACE` with the name of the namespace where the admin console is installed.

-1. If `requireMinimalRBACPrivileges` is _not_ set to `true` in the Application custom resource manifest, run the following commands to delete the admin console ClusterRole and ClusterRoleBinding from the cluster:
+1. (Cluster-scoped Access Only) If you installed the admin console with the default cluster-scoped access, run the following commands to delete the admin console ClusterRole and ClusterRoleBinding from the cluster:

    ```
    kubectl delete clusterrole kotsadm-role